Andy Brennan

-Andrew Brennan (born 1 April 1993) is an Australian professional soccer player who plays as a winger or striker for South Melbourne.
+Andrew Brennan (born 1 April 1993) is an Australian professional soccer player who plays as a winger or striker for Bayside Argonauts.

 In May 2019, Brennan came out as gay, becoming the first openly gay Australian male footballer.

 Career

 Brennan joined the Newcastle Jets on 29 April 2015 from National Premier League side South Melbourne, signing a two-year deal.
 Due largely to ongoing injury problems, Brennan was forced to wait until 26 March 2016 to make his A-League debut against Perth Glory, replacing Mitch Cooper in a 2–1 loss.
 Brennan went on to make a total of three appearances in his maiden A-League season, all off the substitutes' bench.

 On 19 January 2017, it was announced that Brennan had parted with the Jets by mutual consent.
 He made a total of five A-league appearances during his time with the Jets.
 He then returned to Bentleigh Greens SC in the Victorian Premier League.

 In November 2018, Brennan signed with Green Gully of the NPL Victoria League.